Loaded (Velvet Underground album): Recording

-Original copies of the album have no silence in between the first two songs, "Who Loves the Sun" and "Sweet Jane", with the first note of the latter being heard at the precise moment the former completely fades.
-Some later pressings break the segue with the insertion of a few seconds of silence.
+Original copies of the album do not contain a gap between the first two songs, "Who Loves the Sun" and "Sweet Jane", with the first note of the latter being heard at the moment the former fades.
+Some later pressings break the segue with a few seconds of silence.
 All CDs of Loaded retain the original segue without the silence.

-The artwork for the album, by Stanislaw Zagorski, features a drawing of the Times Square subway station entrance, with "downtown" misspelled as "dowtown".
+The artwork was designed by Stanisław Zagórski, features a drawing of the Times Square–42nd Street subway station entrance, with "downtown" misspelled as "dowtown".

-Reception and legacy
+Reception

 Reviewing Loaded in Rolling Stone, Lenny Kaye wrote that "though the Velvet Underground on Loaded are more loose and straightforward than we've yet seen them, there is an undercurrent to the album that makes it more than any mere collection of good-time cuts".
 In The Village Voice, Robert Christgau said the music was genuinely rock and roll but also "really intellectual and ironic", with Reed's singing embodying the paradox.

-According to independent scholar Doyle Greene, Loaded was "straightforward rock and roll" that completely eschewed the avant-garde and experimental music leanings of the Velvet Underground's previous albums, while the songs "Sweet Jane" and "Rock & Roll" distinguished the band as a "seminal proto-punk" act.
+According to the writer Doyle Greene, Loaded is "straightforward rock and roll" that abandons the band's earlier avant-garde and experimental music, while the songs "Sweet Jane" and "Rock & Roll" distinguished the Velvets as a "seminal proto-punk" act.
 "The trifecta of 'Who Loves the Sun,' 'Sweet Jane' and 'Rock & Roll' is among the best three-song openings on any rock and roll record", wrote Paste contributor Jeff Gonick.
 In Routledge's Encyclopedia of Music in the 20th Century (2014), music journalist Michael R. Ross regarded the album as "a near-perfect rock album", while Eric Klinger from PopMatters called it a "great" pop album.

-It was voted number 295 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
-In 2003 Loaded was ranked at number 109 on Rolling Stone's list of The 500 Greatest Albums of All Time, then was re-ranked at number 110 in the 2012 revision and dropped to number 242 in the 2020 reboot of the list.
-The album was covered live in its entirety by rock band Phish as one of their "Halloween musical costume" concerts on October 31, 1998.
+Loaded had sold 250,000 copies as of 2013.
+It was voted number 295 in the third edition of Colin Larkin's All Time Top 1000 Albums in 2000, ranked at number 109 on Rolling Stone's list of The 500 Greatest Albums of All Time in 2003, re-ranked at number 110 in the 2012 revision, then dropped to number 242 in the 2020 reboot.

-As of 2013, Loaded has sold 250,000 copies, according to Nielsen Soundscan.